HaSYuksel/credit-manager-app/README.md

-# 💳 Credit Manager App
+# 💳 Crate

+_A privacy-first dashboard to track your credit cards, not your soul._

 A centralized dashboard to monitor, track, and optimize multiple credit card accounts across different banks.
 Designed for personal finance nerds who want to stop jumping between apps and start making smarter spending decisions.